VirtusLab/git-machete-intellij-plugin/README.md

 ### Where to find the plugin tab

-Git Machete IntelliJ Plugin is available under `Git` tool window in the `Git Machete` tab.
+Git Machete IntelliJ Plugin is available under the `Git` tool window in the `Git Machete` tab.
 You can also use `Ctrl` + `Alt` + `Shift` + `M` shortcut to open it.

 ![](docs/open_git_machete.gif)